 One key strategy risk is the state of the economy.
 This strategy benefits from a downturn in the economy, as more investment opportunities become available in such a market environment.
 However, if the economic downturn is prolonged, then the recovery of these companies may be protracted or put at risk.
-An improvement in operating performance is contingent not only on an issuer's ability to raise cash,
+An improvement in operating performance is contingent not only on an issuer's ability to raise cash, deleverage, and restructure but also depends on currency, interest rates, and commodity price movements.

-Distressed investing provides factor-specific exposure, with moderate equity market beta.
+Distressed investing provides factor-specific exposure.